 Milkfloat has a mission I can get behind—celebrate dessert.
 Located in Wichita’s Delano District, Milkfloat is a bakery and ice cream shop that offers all sorts of decadent desserts.
 The best part?
 They’re open late!
 I find that I’m most likely to crave a pastry of some sort after 8:30 pm.
 So I was delighted to have Milkfloat nearby to satisfy my cravings.

 One night before I headed to the firepot lighting at the Keeper of the Plains, I popped into Milkfloat for a sweet treat.
 For the first time (maybe ever) I decided to forego ice cream in favor of a triple chocolate, homemade PopTart.
 And I was blown away!
 The outside of the pastry was perfectly flakey while the inside filling remained gooey and sweet.
-Don’t miss out on this incredible shop when you find yourself in Wichita!
+Don’t miss out on this incredible shop when you’re looking for places to eat in Wichita!